MasoniteFramework/docs/tutorials/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-We'll talk about the controller in a little bit.
+We'll talk more about the controller in a little bit.

 {% hint style="success" %}
 You can read more about routes in the [Routing](../the-basics/routing.md) documentation